-This modification of PPM (which we will denote M-PPM) is not strictly monotonic like PPM but is non-oscillatory like the other methods in this paper.
-The M-PPM approach here is similar to that of Blossey and Durran (2008) in the sense that the original PPM limiter is only used for parabolas deemed oscillatory by a given formulaic indicator of non-smoothness.
+This modification of PPM (which we will denote M-PPM) is not strictly monotonic like PPM but is nonoscillatory like the other methods in this article.
+The M-PPM approach here is similar to that of Blossey and Durran (2008) in the sense that the original PPM limiter is only used for parabolae deemed oscillatory by a given formulaic indicator of non-smoothness.
 There is one main difference, however.
-The present work uses a functional mapping of the severity indicator to give a convex combination of the limited and unlimited solutions, and Blossey and Durran (2008) used a thresholding technique to determine if parabolas which should be limited.
-This difference is similar in nature to the difference between ENO and WENO schemes (see Harten et al., 1987 and Liu et al., 1994).
+The present work uses a functional mapping of the severity indicator to give a convex combination of the limited and unlimited solutions, and Blossey and Durran (2008) used a thresholding technique to determine if parabolae should be limited.
+This difference is similar in nature to the difference between ENO and WENO schemes (Harten et al., 1987: Liu et al., 1994).

-To show a visual perspective of the effects of the M-PPM modifications in practise, Fig. 1 shows a zoomed plot of a 1-D irregular signal profile (same as in Norman and Nair, 2008) along with the PPM reconstruction, M-PPM reconstruction, and the analytical profile.
+To show a visual perspective of the effects of the M-PPM modifications in practice, Figure 1 shows a zoomed plot of a 1-D irregular signal profile (the same as in Norman and Nair, 2008) along with the PPM reconstruction, M-PPM reconstruction and the analytical profile.
 In the plot, we have an unresolved gradient and a local maximum in the data to show the relative advantages.